This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 ci_tests.yaml(Tests on Linux/macOS/Windows)

 This is run on every commit to the main and Pull Request branches.
-It is also scheduled to run daily on the main branch.
+It is also scheduled to run regular tests daily and run full tests (including doctests) on Wednesday on the main branch.
 In draft Pull Requests, only two jobs on Linux are triggered to save on Continuous Integration resources:

 Minimum NEP29 Python/NumPy versions

 Latest Python/NumPy versions + optional packages (e.g. GeoPandas)

 This workflow is also responsible for uploading test coverage reports stored in

 .coverage.xmlto https://app.codecov.io/gh/GenericMappingTools/pygmt via the Codecov GitHub Action.
 More codecov related configurations are stored in